Multivariate Time Series Analysis With Python for Forecasting and Modeling (Updated 2023)

 rmse value for CO(GT) is : 1.4200393103392812 rmse value for PT08.S1(CO) is : 303.3909208229375 rmse value for NMHC(GT) is : 204.0662895081472 rmse value for C6H6(GT) is : 28.153391799471244 rmse value for PT08.S2(NMHC) is : 6.538063846286176 rmse value for NOx(GT) is : 265.04913993413805 rmse value for PT08.S3(NOx) is : 250.7673347152554 rmse value for NO2(GT) is : 238.92642219826683 rmse value for PT08.S4(NO2) is : 247.50612831072633 rmse value for PT08.S5(O3) is : 392.3129907890131 rmse value for T is : 383.1344361254454 rmse value for RH is : 506.5847387424092 rmse value for AH is : 8.139735443605728

-After the testing on validation set, lets fit the model on the complete dataset
+After the testing on the validation set, let’s fit the model on the complete dataset.

 #make final predictions model = VAR(endog=data) model_fit = model.fit() yhat = model_fit.forecast(model_fit.y, steps=1) print(yhat)

 Before I started this article, the idea of working with a multivariate time series seemed daunting in its scope.
-It is a complex topic, so take your time in understanding the details.
-The best way to learn is to practice, and so I hope the above Python implemenattion will be useful for you.
+It is a complex topic, so take your time to understand the details.
+The best way to learn is to practice, so I hope the above Python implementations will be useful for you.

 I encourage you to use this approach on a dataset of your choice.
 This will further cement your understanding of this complex yet highly useful topic.
 If you have any suggestions or queries, share them in the comments section.

 - Multivariate time series analysis involves the analysis of data over time that consists of multiple interdependent variables.